Keyboard shortcuts

-π± ACORN1 provides and operationalizes an ontology for research activity data (RAD) and enables adding linked data context and transforming RAD into a knowledge graph that is amenable to automated reasoning and artifact generation (e.g. PDFs, PPTX, etc.)
+🌱 ACORN1 is a research assistant and metascience multi-tool that provides and operationalizes an ontology for research activity data (RAD).
+ACORN enables adding linked data context and transforming RAD into a knowledge graph that is amenable to automated reasoning and artifact generation (e.g. PDFs, PPTX, etc.)

 Important